jingkecn/myscript-iink-codelabs-android-kotlin/README.md

 MyScript Certificate
 --------------------

+> [!IMPORTANT]
+> A personal developer certificate applied from [MyScript Developer](https://developer.myscript.com/getting-started) is integrated for the samples in this project, and is **NOT** supposed to be transfered for other usages.

 If you run the starter app or samples without a valid certificate, you'll see your application crashes and an error showing up in the `logcat` window:

 > [!ERROR]